 TRAVEL REQUIREMENTS: A valid passport is required for entry into Belarus, which must be valid for at least six months beyond your departure.
 Citizens of most countries need to get a visa to visit Belarus, which should be done well in advance of the tour; one of the requirements for obtaining a visa is to provide proof of medical insurance that is valid in Belarus – this is easily obtainable online for reasonable cost.

 WHAT’S INCLUDED?: Tips to drivers and local guides; accommodation from night of day 1 though to night of day 9; meals from dinner on day 1 to breakfast on day 10; some drinks (safe drinking water will always be provided, and some meals will also include tea or coffee); Tropical Birding tour leader with scope and audio gear from the evening of day 1 to the afternoon of day 10; local guide/translator from the afternoon of day 2 to the afternoon of day 10; ground transportation to the sites listed on the itinerary from the afternoon of day 2 to the afternoon of day 10; one arrival airport transfer per person; entrance fees to all birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

-WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader; international flights; any excess baggage fees; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, internet, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.
+WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader; flights; excess baggage fees; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.